 Conditions To Be Met In Halal Pharmaceutical Manufacturing

-- Halal pharmaceuticals should not contain any parts or products of animals that are non-Halal or any parts or products of animals that are not slaughtered according to Shariah law
+- Halal pharmaceuticals should not contain any parts or products of non-Halal animals or any parts or products of animals that are not slaughtered according to Shariah law

 - they do not contain any najs or impure parts or products